-We have audited the accompanying consolidated balance sheets of DLH Holdings Corp. and Subsidiaries (the "Company") as of September 30, 2020 and 2019, the related consolidated statements of operations, cash flows, and shareholders' equity, for each of the two years in the period ended September 30, 2020, and the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as of September 30, 2020 and 2019, and the consolidated results of its operations and its cash flows for each of the two years in the period ended September 30, 2020, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of DLH Holdings Corp. and Subsidiaries (the "Company") as of September 30, 2021 and 2020, the related consolidated statements of operations, cash flows, and changes in shareholders' equity, for each of the two years in the period ended September 30, 2021, and the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as of September 30, 2021 and 2020, and the consolidated results of its operations and its cash flows for each of the two years in the period ended September 30, 2021, in conformity with accounting principles generally accepted in the United States.